galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken  .document}
-In Pandoc, One Basic structure of the document is the head.
-It appear to be build as a slide, but it will contain the metadata of your document: Title, author, licence an others.
+In Pandoc, One Basic structure of the document is the header.
+It contains metadata about the document, and generally require a title, date, abd authors.
+It is used to build a cover slide containing the metadata.
 For the moment, this slide is deactivated because it causes problems with the parsing looking for speech paragraphs.
+The video cannot be built with a discordance between the number of slides and the lines of text.
+As we cannot modify the title slide, we can't  generate enough lines for the voice.
 ::::::::::